metagenomics/metagenomics-tk/docs/modules/plasmids.md

 The identification of plasmids is based on the combined result of tools which have a `filter` property assigned.
 Results of all tools that have the `filter` property set to true are combined either by a logical `OR` or by a logical `AND`.
 It is also possible to simply run a tool without using its result as filter by setting `filter` to `false`.
-If a tool should be not executed then the tool section should be removed.
+If a tool should not be executed then the tool section should be removed.
 Only the detected plasmids will be used for downstream analysis.

-For running plasmid assembly we suggest to run the full pipeline mode with the enabled plasmids module.
+For running a plasmid assembly we suggest running the full pipeline mode with the enabled plasmids module.
 See input example configuration files.

 ## Input